marq24/emacberry.com/_docs/3100-emergency.md

 # Information that an Emergency Alert was sent

 <span class="shot">![shot1](/assets/img/gpsl/emergency-sent.png)</span> No matter if you have selected to be able to
-intercept a Emergency Alert or not - once the application have triggered the send process of an Emergency alert to the configured recipient(s) that app will show you a none-cancelable dialog like this one here.
+intercept an Emergency Alert or not - once the application have triggered the send process of an Emergency alert to the configured recipient(s) that app will show you a none-cancelable dialog like this one here.

 **<i class="fa-solid fa-hand-point-up"></i> So when ever you see this dialog it's strongly recommended getting in contact